 New York Times: CMV Is a Greater Threat to Infants Than Zika, but Far Less Often Discussed (2016).
 Interviewed about the Connecticut CMV bill.
-My book about daughter’s life with congenital CMV seen in background of embedded “Questions & Answers About CMV on Facebook Live.”
+My book about my daughter's life with congenital CMV are seen in background of embedded “Questions & Answers About CMV on Facebook Live.”

 INDEPENDENT WRITING/MARKETING CONSULTANT, Nov.
 2010 – Present

 Content Coordinator, Groton-Mystic Neighbors magazine (Best Version Media publication), since March 2018-October 2019.

 New England/New York media and networking consultant.
 Write press releases, biographies, and marketing materials for clients that include: